Paying your tuition fees

 You are an externally-funded student if you are:

-• funded by a sponsor
+• funded by a sponsor or employer

 • receiving financial support from your government